-- The proposed residential dwellings will be designed to be in accordance with Net Zero Building Standards.
+- The proposed pavilion unit will be designed to be in accordance with Net Zero Building Standards.
 The development will be designed to accommodate GHG emission reductions commensurate with targets defined in the Climate Action and Low Carbon Development Act 2021.
-This will result in positive effects on climate. - The construction of social and affordable housing in the area will contribute to the availability of affordable and secure housing for individuals and families.
-The nature of the effects will be long-term to permanent and positive - for population and human health. - The development of residential dwellings within the existing footprint of a built up area aligns with Compact Growth principles defined in the National Planning Framework and contributes to sustainable development.
+This will result in positive effects on climate, albeit at a very small scale. - The construction of the pavilion will have positive effects on the community by providing local sports clubs with safe and appropriate changing and storage facilities.
+The nature of these effects will be long-term to permanent and positive for population and human health.